Best Practices to Get Started With Vonage Video

 • End-to-end media encryption is required

 Note that media quality will not be managed in relayed mode, given media is exchanged between clients.
 Therefore, setting the subscriber’s frame rate and/or resolution will not work.
-See https://tokbox.com/developer/guides/scalable-video/ for more information.
+For more information about tokens, check out the Scalable Video page.

 • Routed Mode - this media mode uses Vonage media servers.
 Before deciding whether to use routed mode or not, be sure to check the following: